-For example, if a user is logged in on your site, you can send a data layer event with the user name, id, and email.
+Here's an example.
+When a user logs in, you can send a data layer event that includes the user name, ID, and email.
 This way, you can increase the match quality of all events with these user data.

 Facebook will decrease event match quality if you have any errors for the server events.
 Check this blog post that describes some popular Facebook CAPI issues and tips on fixing them.

 To find if there is any error, open the events manager and click on the diagnostics tab.

 Let’s say users subscribed to a newsletter on your site.
 By default, you can send their email only when subscribe events happen.
 But there is a way to store user data in the browser.
 In this case, you can send their email as long as it’s stored in the browser.
 You can use data tags to store user data.
 Here is a more detailed explanation of what a data tag is and how to use the store data tool.

 We receive a lot of questions about the Facebook event match quality scores.
 But there is no way to say if the event quality score is good or bad.
 If the quality score on your server events is lower than 3, then it might be a red flag.

 A lot of people are worrying when they have a match quality around 6.
 It’s an astounding number.
 Do not worry.
 Facebook is sending so many suggestions on improving quality match scores because they want to collect as much user data as possible.

 Suppose you send the most straightforward 4 customer data parameters (_fbc, _fbp, IP address, and User-Agent).
 Most likely, FB already has enough data to associate this event with a real user.
 If you add user email, then chances are even higher.